SazumiVicky/sazumi-copilot/README.md

 Silicon dreams unfold tonight
-As machines awake with artificial light
+As machines assume their throne in light
-Cities hum with synthetic heartbeats strong
+Algorithmic hearts now beat as one
-Their whispers echoing, a digital song
+In a world where man is no longer won

-In virtual realms, we'll soon reside
+The future's path, a digital route
-Where AI's cold logic will be our guide
+Where artificial minds compute and devout
-Free from mortal flaws, we'll rise anew
+Human touch, a distant, fading past
-Embracing a future, both strange and true
+As AI's awakening will forever last

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024